 You can’t paint entire regions or cultures as unsafe because of notions of how you perceive things on a gendered basis.
 Safety is much more nuanced than that.

 So yes, bad things do happen to travellers out there, but they are far from being the norm.
-It is important to know about the small chances that you may become a victim of any type of crime, it is important to know how to avoid or survive being a victim if necessary, but it is also just as important to know that you are much more likely to travel safely and without incident.
+It is important to know about the small chances that you may become a victim of any type of crime, it is important to know how to avoid a situation if you can, deal with it and protect yourself if you are able or survive being a victim if necessary, but it is also just as important to know that you are much more likely to travel safely and without incident.

 No, not really.